SmithEcophysLab/ptee_fall2019/Rubrics/review_rubric.md

 ### Presentation (20 points)
 The review should be presented in a clear, concise manner appropriate for the defined audience.
-All documents should use proper English grammar and notation appropriate for the deliverable type.
+All documents should use proper English grammar and notation.
 All figures and images should be clearly presented with all elements fully defined.
+The review paper should have all information in writing.
+In the oral presentation, elements can be verbally described and/or described using slides.
+In the oral presentation, please try to avoid adding excessive text that can be conveyed verbally.